hpsresearchgroup/scarab/docs/compiling-scarab.md

 # Compiling Scarab

+Before compiling Scarab, the environment variable PIN_ROOT should be set to the path to your Intel PIN 3.5 directory.

+> export PIN_ROOT=/absolute/path/to/pin-3.5

 All of the Scarab source code is located in the src directory.

 To compile Scarab, use the following commands: